StephenTaf/Modern-Search-Engines-Project/README.md

 Our search engine implements a two-stage ranking approach:

 1. **Initial Retrieval**: Fast BM25 lexical search to retrieve candidate documents
-2. **Neural Reranking**: Semantic analysis using locally stored Sentence-T5 embeddings in DuckDB
+2. **Neural Reranking**: Semantic analysis using locally stored embeddings in DuckDB

 ### Reranking Service
 The reranking service provides significant quality improvements:

 - **Local Embeddings**: Uses pre-computed embeddings stored in DuckDB from the indexing process
-- **Sentence-T5 Model**: 768-dimensional embeddings for nuanced semantic understanding
 - **Sliding Window Analysis**: Processes documents in overlapping chunks for comprehensive coverage
 - **FastAPI Service**: Runs as a separate service on port 8000